duleorlovic/aws_tips/README.md

 Graph Fraud detection, social networking, recommendation engines Amazon Neptune Time series IoT applications, DevOps, industrial telemetry Amazon Timestream Ledger Systems of record, supply chain, registrations, banking transactions Amazon QLDB

+RDS Parameter Groups: dynamic parameter are applied immediatelly, static params are applied after instance reboot.
+Force SSL: on postgres use `rds.force_ssl = 1`, on mysql `GRANT SELECT ON mydatabase.* TO 'myuser'@'%' IDENTIFIED BY 'asd' REQUIRE SSL;`.

+Backups are continuous, allow point in time recovery, happens during maintenance windows.
+Backups have a retention period you set between 0 (disabled) and 35 days and can not be shared.
+Snapshot are incremental (only first snapshot is full).
+Snapshots takes IO and can stop the database from seconds to minutes.
+You can share manual snapshots with another account (automated snapshots needs to be copied).
+You can not share encrypted with AWS keys since you do not have access to those keys, only KMS encrypted and user need to have access to the key.
+RDS Events are changes to states like pending/running, parameter groups.
+You can send to SNS or EventBridge.
+RDS Database Log files and you can send to CW Logs (slow query logs) CW merics associated with RDS gathered from the hypervisor: DatabaseConnections, SwapUsage, ReadIOPS, WriteIOPS, ReadLatency/WriteLatency, DiskQueueDepth, FreeStorageSpace.
+Enhanced monitoring gathered from an agent on the db instance: threads, cpu, memory metrics.

+# Aurora

+Unparalleled high performance and availability at global scale compatible with MySQL and PostgeSQL.
+When primary instance of Amazon Auror cluster is unavailable, aurora promotes an existing replica in another AZ to a new primary instance automatically.
+Aurora master and up to 15 auto scalled read replicas, similar to RDS multiAZ.
+Storage is replicated, self healing auto expanding (10GB up to 128TB).
+Writer Endpoint, point always to the single master.
+Reader Endpoint, connection load balancing.
+Automatic failover, backtrack without using backups, but it is in-place restore, automatic backups and restore to a new db cluster, automated patching with zero downtime, advanced monitoring, aurora database cloning by using the same cluster volume and copy-on-write protocol eg create a test env from prod

+Aws Privatelink is used for a private, encrypted channel of communication between its on-premises data center and a VPC in the AWS Cloud

+# Amazon ElastiCache

+In memory database Redis or Memcached.
+Redis: multi AZ with auto failover

 # Amazon CloudWatch